 Blood and tissue from the umbilical cord and placenta contain stem cells that can be used to treat anemia, cancer and immune disorders.
 Many expectant parents consider cord blood banking as an investment in their children’s health, but understanding the ins and outs of cord blood banking is difficult.
-Fortunately, our partners at ConsumerAffairs researched the best cord blood banks in Lansing to help you make the right choice.
+Fortunately, we researched the best cord blood banks in Lansing to help you make the right choice.

 Young families live throughout Lansing in the communities surrounding East Lansing Public Schools, the Waverly Community Schools District and the Lansing Public School District.
 Although Lansing’s birth rate is declining, over 3,000 births occur in Lansing every year, and all of those families can have their umbilical cord blood banked.